 Her Agenda: You started out in advertising.
 What was that like?

-When I started, I [discovered], ‘oh it’s actually, a lot of numbers and a lot of fun media parties’ but it wasn’t exactly delving into what consumers are doing and how that’s changing and how that intersects with where culture and brands are going.
+Then, I [discovered], ‘oh it’s actually, a lot of numbers and a lot of fun media parties’ but it wasn’t exactly what I expected in terms of delving into how consumers are [living], and how that’s changing and how it intersects with where culture and brands are going.

-I ended up moving into management.
-I was writing a lot of the strategy and writing the creative brief and doing focus groups when that was still part of the account management function.
-Then [this role called] ‘account planning’ was born and I was like, ‘oh, they actually finally created the job for me!’
+I ended up moving into [account] management.
+I was writing the creative brief [strategy] and doing focus groups when that was still part of the account management function.
+Then [this role called] ‘account planning’ was born and I [thought], ‘oh, they actually finally created the job for me!’

 Her Agenda: Ahhhh… so you were there for the origins of account planning!

-Christina Vuleta: Yes, I was a strategic planner at Saatchi and Saatchi when it started.
-I remember at the time, somebody that I worked with said [strategic planning] is really the most entrepreneurial area of advertising because you’re the independent eye, the voice of the consumer, you are seeing where culture goes.
-Your point is to be objective… really being that voice of the consumer and finding out new trends that are building and how consumers are filling their needs in new ways and how can you make this brand relevant.
+Christina Vuleta: Yes, I was an [account] planner at Saatchi and Saatchi when it started.
+I remember at the time, somebody [told me strategic planning] is the most entrepreneurial area of advertising because you’re the independent eye, the voice of the consumer, you are seeing where culture goes.
+[The] point is to be objective and find out how consumers are filling their needs in new ways and how can you make this brand relevant.
 That’s how I got into it.
 That was the beginning – that love of [the] consumer.

 Her Agenda: What shifted you out of advertising for good?

 Christina Vuleta: I had been at Saatchi for a while and I realized I’m really good at what I’m doing.
 I enjoy it.
 But, if I stay here for too long I’m going to be pigeonholed.
-That [time at Saatchi] was kind of the impetus for me to say, ‘wait – I don’t want to just be writing strategies to create an ad for a television commercial or a print ad or even a website.’
-So, I left and went to an agency of a company called Faith’s Popcorn Brain Reserve, which was all about trends.
+[I realized] I don’t want to just write strategies to create an ad for a television commercial or a print ad or even a website.’
+So, I left and went to a company called Faith’s Popcorn Brain Reserve, which was all about trends.
 They were the first futurists.

 Her Agenda: Was that when your entrepreneurial bug hit?

-Christina Vuleta: My entrepreneurial thing actually came about by accident.
+Christina Vuleta: [That] actually came about by accident.
 I went to brunch one day with a bunch of my friends.
 There was a long wait for a table and these young women started asking all these questions.
-I was like, ‘they’re asking the same questions that we were asking 20 years ago.
+I [thought], ‘they’re asking the same questions that we were asking 20 years ago.
 I really hope that 20 years from now we’re asking different questions.’